JacksonAllan/CC/README.md

   // Adding elements to end.
   for( int i = 0; i < 10; ++i )
     if( !push( &our_vec, i ) )
-      return 1; // Out of memory.
+      return 1; // Out of memory, so just abort.

   // Inserting an element at an index. for( int i = 0; i < 10; ++i )